One of the reasons 90% of startups fail is that the product is not perfect for the market.

 When you create any piece of content (including podcasts and videos), you should always endeavor to back up your points with data from credible sources.

-I love how Alex Birkett from ConversionXL applies this tactic.
+I love how Alex Birkett from CXL applies this tactic.
 He makes references to credible sources to prove his points:

 Steal ideas, but make them your own